Colophon

 Technical

-This website is managed using Middleman, a static site generator that’s simple and flexible and, most importantly, written in Ruby, which is the programming language I know best.
+This website is managed using Middleman, a static site generator that’s simple and flexible and, most importantly, written in Ruby, which is the programming language I like best.
 My installation of Middleman is hot-rodded with all sorts of conveniences and customizations, including many typographical tune-ups.

 Style guide

-I’m noting a few sitewide preferences here, mostly for myself:
+I’ll note some preferences here, mostly for myself: